Wanlaweyn: Demographics

-Wanlaweyn has a population of around 27,600 inhabitants.
+Wanlaweyn has a population of around 26,700 inhabitants.
 The broader Wanlaweyn District has a total population of 250,643 residents.
-The town is predominantly inhabited by the Shanta Caleemood clan sub-division of the Digil Rahanweyn Somalis.

 History

 During the 1961 Somali constitutional referendum, in order to secure a substantial "Yes" vote for southerners, the small town reported 100,000 votes.
-This was higher than total ballots cast in the North (British Somaliland), therefore Northerners became suspicious of the political nature of Southerners.
-As a result, coining the new term "Wanlaweyn" for Southerners, which is still used today.
+This was higher than total ballots cast in the North (Somaliland), therefore Northerners became suspicious of the political nature of Southerners.
+As a result, the term "Wanlaweyn" was coined for Southerners.